 Website.
 The District maintains a website and certain social media accounts.
-However, the information presented therein is not a part of this Official Statement and should not be relied upon in making an investment decision with respect to the Bonds.
+However, the information presented on the website or in other social media is not a part of this Official Statement and should not be relied upon in making an investment decision with respect to the Bonds.